sidrafik42/cv-generator/DEPLOYMENT.md

 - For production use, consider upgrading to a paid plan for better performance
 - The application automatically creates necessary directories (generated, static/uploads) on startup
 - This application uses Poetry for dependency management instead of pip
-- **IMPORTANT**: Python 3.12 is required because Pillow does not support Python 3.13 yet
+- **IMPORTANT**: Python 3.12.15 is required because Pillow does not support Python 3.13 yet
-- If Render still defaults to Python 3.13, try specifying the exact version `python-3.12.3` in [runtime.txt](file://c:\Users\lenovo\Desktop\cv%20generator\runtime.txt)
+- Render defaults to Python 3.13 unless explicitly told to use a different version through [runtime.txt](file://c:\Users\lenovo\Desktop\cv%20generator\runtime.txt)
-- If problems persist, contact Render support for assistance with Python version selection